PBfordev/wxAutoExcel/docs/install.md

 If you do not wish to build your application with CMake, then in addition to the standard wxWidgets-related and other settings, you need to:
 - Add `WXAUTOEXCEL-SRCDIR/include` or `WXAUTOEXCEL-INSTALLDIR/include` to the compiler include path.
-- Add `WXAUTOEXCEL-BUILDDIR/lib/[Debug or Release]` or `WXAUTOEXCEL-INSTALLDIR/lib` to the libraries path.
+- Add `WXAUTOEXCEL-BUILDDIR/lib` or `WXAUTOEXCEL-INSTALLDIR/lib` to the linker libraries path.
 - If you are using the DLL build of wxAutoExcel, add `WXUSINGDLL_WXAUTOEXCEL` to the preprocessor definitions.
 - Finally, add the appropriate wxAutoExcel (import) library (see the Library Naming Scheme chapter) to the